 - Blood tests to measure urea reduction ratio and total urea clearance to see how well the wastes are being removed

 - Blood chemistry evaluation and assessment of blood counts

 - Measurements of the flow of blood through your access points during dialysis

 At Summit Healthcare, we’ll also help you eat right between your dialysis sessions.
 A dietician will help you develop a meal plan based on your personal preferences, weight, remaining kidney function, and other medical conditions, such as diabetes.

-Side Effects of Dialysis
+Risks of Dialysis Treatment

 Low blood pressure is the most common risk with dialysis.
 These are the main risks:

 - Inflammation of the membrane around the heart

 Long-term dialysis can also lead to other conditions, such as amyloidosis.
 This disease occurs when amyloid proteins produced in bone marrow build up in the kidneys, liver, heart, and other organs.
 This will usually lead to joint pain, stiffness, and swelling.